AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 After we create our DLL structure, now we should compile the DLL code to DLL file.
+We can do this by executing this code

 ```bash
 cl /LD InjectedDLL.cpp /link /out:InjectedDLL.dll